 I grew up in Greensboro, North Carolina and went to Western Guilford high school.
 After graduation, I went to college at NC State University and ended up staying for 10 years, finishing a masters in innovation management and a PhD in applied social psychology.

 I currently work as an Assistant Professor of Entrepreneurship at Northern Illinois University.
 When I'm not focusing on research, I am generally playing golf or planning my next trip with my wonderful wife, Allison.
-Next on the bucket list is San Sebastián, Spain... and back to Scotland in 2020!
+Next on the bucket list is San Sebastián, Spain... and back to Scotland!

 ABOUT TIM MICHAELIS, PHD

 When I'm not at work, I love traveling, big mountain skiing, playing golf, white water rafting, playing board games, and relaxing at home watching movies.
 I am extremely passionate about investing, personal finance, and I'm always about 5-10 years ahead in my mind...
 I love planning for the future.
 Another hobby I enjoy is traveling the world and have been to almost every continent without ever paying for a plane ticket.
 I enjoy travel hacking / credit card churning in order to travel for nearly free...
 I have been doing this for about 10 years and I'm always happy to help others do the same.
 As Mark Twain said, "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.”